 - Meet outside of the classroom with their faculty partner as needed.
 Frequency of these meetings will be determined by the instructor and TA; however, it is recommended to meet once per week.
 TAs will help their faculty partner prepare classroom activities and course materials.

-- Attend curriculum meetings throughout the fall semester.
-Information on when and where these meetings will be held will be distributed at training.
+- Attend trainings and monthly curriculum meetings (all held during Activities Period) throughout the fall semester.
+Information on when and where these meetings will be held will be distributed at the August training.

-- Read all class materials in preparation for class planning meetings, and review students’ written work that is submitted.
+- Read all class materials in preparation for class planning meetings.
+Review students’ submitted assignments.

 - Interact with the students in their section outside the classroom in order to provide support as necessary.
-While teaching assistants are encouraged to maintain long term healthy relationships with their students, the structured component of this program is completed during the 2014 Fall Semester.
+While teaching assistants are encouraged to maintain long-term healthy relationships with their students, the structured component of this program is completed during the 2018 fall semester.

-- Devote a total of 5-7 hours per week to the First-Year Experience course (exceeding hours continuously will result in running out of scholarship money, and the failure to be paid for additional hours).
+- Devote a total of 6 hours per week.
+Exceeding hours continuously will result in running out of scholarship money, and the failure to be paid for additional hours.

 - Serve as a role model for new students entering Suffolk University.